MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-control-cost.md

 ### Use data collection rules (DCR)

 Azure Log Analytics (the backend of [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)]) has a feature called Data Collection Rules (DCR).
 DCRs allow you to define rules on what is ingested into your telemetry resource.
-Use them to filter away unneeded telemetry data. which speeds up query performance and saves cost.
+Use them to filter away unneeded telemetry data, which speeds up query performance and saves cost.

-To use DCRs. your [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] resource must be converted to Workspace-based (which enables Log Analytics as your back end).
-For recently created [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] resources.
-Workspace-based is the default setting.
+To use DCRs, your [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] resource must be converted to Workspace-based (which enables Log Analytics as your back-end).
+For recently created [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] resources, Workspace-based is the default setting.
 For older [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] resources, you need to convert them (takes a few minutes).

 DCRs are defined on your _workspace_ under the menu item _Tables_.
 Business Central currently logs to two tables: _AppTraces_ and _AppPageViews_.
 These tables are the back-end tables for the tables _traces_ and _pageviews_ that you normally use in KQL queries.
 Right-click on a table and go to **Edit transformation** and select the **Transformation Editor** button to add a KQL query to filter away certain types of data.

-To help you get started with setting up Data Collection Rules, we added many sample KQL queries that illustrate common filter scenarios:
+To help you get started with setting up Data Collection Rules, we've added many sample KQL queries that illustrate common filter scenarios:

-- how to filter out one or more events (I don't need these events, no need to pay for them)
+- How to filter out one or more events (I don't need these events, no need to pay for them)
-- how to only filter part of an event (I only want to see events when something fails or I only want 10 percent of these events)
+- How to only filter part of an event (I only want to see events when something fails or I only want 10 percent of these events)
-- how to filter on Azure AD tenant (I'm an ISV and I want to start slowly on telemetry, so only enabling it for a few customers)
+- How to filter on Azure AD tenant (I'm an ISV and I want to start slowly on telemetry, so only enabling it for a few customers)
-- how to filter on environment type (I'm an ISV and I only want data from production environments)
+- How to filter on environment type (I'm an ISV and I only want data from production environments)
-- how to filter on app dimensions (I'm a VAR and this app/publisher is too noisy)
+- How to filter on app dimensions (I'm a VAR and this app/publisher is too noisy)

 For sample queries, go to [Data Collection Rule KQL samples](https://github.com/microsoft/BCTech/tree/master/samples/AppInsights/KQL/Queries/DataCollectionRules).